 Highlights

-Transfer to ship from airport and explore this pleasant Assami city visiting the Nilachai Hill temple and Commonwealth Graves.
+Transfer to the ship from the airport and explore this pleasant Assami city, visiting the Nilachai Hill temple and Commonwealth Graves.
 Late afternoon cast off upriver.

-Jeep safari to Kaziranga an area of approximately 430 sq kms, this UNESCO World Heritage is home to the world’s largest population of the Indian One-Horned Rhinoceros as well as the Indian Wild Water Buffalo.
-It has the highest density of Royal Bengal Tigers withone every five sq. km.
-The park an incredibly rich biodiversity hotspot with its marshy swamps and thickets of elephant grass, this park supports large populations of Indian elephants, Indian bison, swamp deer, and capped langurs.
+Jeep safari to Kaziranga an area of approximately 430 sq km, this UNESCO World Heritage is home to the world’s largest population of the Indian One-Horned Rhinoceros and the Indian Wild Water Buffalo.
+It has the highest density of Royal Bengal Tigers with one every 5 sq. km.
+The park is an incredibly rich biodiversity hotspot with its marshy swamps and thickets of elephant grass, and it supports large populations of Indian elephants, Indian bison, swamp deer, and capped langurs.

 Besides wildlife, Kaziranga National Park is also a birding paradise.
-A few of the bird species found here are the oriental honey buzzard, black-shouldered kite, white-tailed eagle, himalayan griffon to mention a few.
+A few of the bird species found here are the oriental honey buzzard, black-shouldered kite, white-tailed eagle, and Himalayan griffon.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.